fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/1 - Slide.md

 - The root or origin of modern life is on bacterial branch but nature still controversial
 - _Archaea_ and _Eukarya_ evolved independently of _Bacteria_

 ## Endosymbiotic Hypothesis
 - Mitochondria originated from endosymbiotic proteobacteria
-- Chloroplasts originated from endosymbiotic cynobacteria
+- Chloroplasts originated from endosymbiotic cyanobacteria

 ## Evolution of Cellular Microbes
 - Mutation of genetic material led to selected traits